Switching phones? Here’s a simple step-by-step guide to transfer your eSIM correctly.

 If you have multiple plans choose the plan you want to delete and then click ‘Delete’.

 In most cases, built-in transfer tools make the switch seamless.
-And even if you don’t have your old device, your carrier can issue a new eSIM so you’re never without service for long.
+And even if you don’t have your old device, your network can issue a new eSIM so you’re never without service for long.

 As eSIM technology continues to replace traditional SIM cards, knowing how to manage, transfer, and delete your eSIM will make future upgrades much easier.
 Follow the steps outlined above, and you’ll be connected on your new device in no time.
 Don’t forget to trade in your old phone once you’ve finished the transfer.